TashdidAlam/TashdidAlam/README.md

 </div>

 ## Hi There, I'm Tashdid Alam
-#### Trainee DevOps Engineer @ BJIT Academy
+#### Trainee DevOps Engineer @ BJIT Academy  | UI/UX Designer

-I'm a tech Enthusiast & passionate DevOps Engineer from Bangladesh.
-I have a strong foundation in DevOps technologies and constantly learn new technologies to stay up-to-date with the latest trends.
+I'm a tech Enthusiast person from Bangladesh.I'm a part-time Frontend Web Developer and Ui/Ux designer.Also, I have a strong foundation in DevOps technologies and constantly learn new technologies to stay up-to-date with the latest trends.

 - 🌱 I’m currently learning DevOps Tools like Kubernetes, terraform, etc